-I now want to look briefly at the relationship between strata titles and the registration system for conventional titles.
-Section 4(2) of the Strata Titles Act is relevant and is worthwhile repeating in full.
-It states -
+Section 4(2) of the Strata Titles Act 1985 (the Act) is relevant and is worthwhile repeating in full.
+It states:

 Where a strata/survey-strata plan is registered under this Act, the lots comprised in the plan, or any one or more of them, may devolve or be transferred, leased, mortgaged or otherwise dealt with in the same manner and form as land held under the provisions of the Transfer of Land Act 1893.